sjmoran/curl-image-enhancement/README.md

-# DIFAR: Deep Image Formation and Retouching (Preprint, paper under review)
+# DIFAR: Deep Image Formation and Retouching (Pre-print, paper under review)

 ### [[Paper]](https://arxiv.org/pdf/1911.13175)

 <p align="center">
 <img src="./images/teaser.png" width="80%"/>
 </p>
-Repository for the paper DIFAR: Deep Image Formation and Retouching.
+__Repository for the paper DIFAR: Deep Image Formation and Retouching__.
 Here you will find the code, pre-trained models, information of the datasets, and information on the training procedure for our models.
 Please raise a Github issue if you need assistance of have any questions on the research.
 <p></p>

 If you do use ideas from the paper in your research please kindly consider citing as below: